Vivienne Lia: Southampton F.C. (loan)

 On 18 January 2025, Women's Championship side Southampton F.C. announced that Lia had signed on loan for the remainder of the 2024–25 season, where she went on to make 9 appearances across all competitions for the club.

 Nottingham Forest (loan)

-On 3 September 2025, Arsenal announced that Lia would spend the 2025-26 season on loan at Nottingham Forest.
-Lia made her debut for the Garibaldi Reds off the bench in the 68th minute of Nottingham's opening game of the 2025-26 season, a 1 - 2 loss against Newcastle United.
+On 3 September 2025, Arsenal announced that Lia would spend the 2025–26 season on loan at Nottingham Forest.
+Lia made her debut for the Garibaldi Reds off the bench in the 68th minute of Nottingham's opening game of the 2025–26 season, a 1–2 loss against Newcastle United.
+Lia was recalled from her loan to Nottingham Forest on the final day of the 2026 winter transfer window, having made 12 appearances for Forest across all competitions.

+Hammarby (loan)

+On 9 February 2026, joined Swedish club Hammarby in the Damallsvenskan for the remainder of the 2025–26 WSL season, and the beginning of the 2026 season.

+Lia made her debut for Hammarby in 4–0 win against FC Rosengård in the Svenska Cupen, later winning that tournament in a 1–0 extra time win against BK Häcken, where Lia was subbed on in the 68th minute.
+She then made her Damallsvenskan debut against the same, in a 3–1 win where she picked up her first goal for the Swedish side.
+Lia was recalled from her loan to Hammarby on 7 July 2026.

+On 21 August 2026, Lia joined Frauen-Bundesliga side Eintracht Frankfurt on a permanent deal, signing a four-year deal.